chacook/LearningCars/README.md

 ## Cars learn to drive a track using a neural network along with a genetic algorithm

 Generation 1: A variety of progress through the track.
 Peach colour cars have crashed, violet colour cars are still driving.
+The starting tile is green and the end tile is red.

 ![Image of Gen1](https://github.com/chacook/LearningCars/blob/master/img/gen1.png)